Saturday, August 27, 2016

-training : web-based trainings : oral health : quiz
+training : diabetes cme/ce online education : oral health : quiz

 Diabetes and Oral Health Connection

 a) poorer glycemic control.

 b) were able to control periodontal disease by brushing alone.

 c) were 15 times more likely to lose all their teeth.

 a) pink firm gums that do not bleed upon brushing and absence of plaque buildup.

 b) red puffy gums that bleed upon brushing and teeth with tarter build up.

 c) loose teeth, bad breath and swollen gums.